withastro/astro/.changeset/real-lamps-design.md

 "astro": patch
 ---

-Fix third-party apps not loading correctly when using absolute paths on Windows
+Fixes third-party dev toolbar apps not loading correctly when using absolute paths on Windows